 Beta Breakers rarely uses emulators (except when creating automated tests), occasionally uses device farms, but strongly prefers testing on in-house physical devices.
 Even with the added expense, testing on real devices in-hand allows us to provide the best feedback, without the added variables of emulator software or the lag of the Internet.
 Doing our testing this way provides the most accurate and useful test results.

 So now we’ve circled back to our original recommendation – let Beta Breakers do your mobile compatibility testing for you!
 We already have the devices and the testing know-how, no need for you to incur a lot of unnecessary expense and headache.
-Give us your application specs and a URL (or app) and we’ll take it from there!
+Complete the form, give us your application specs and a URL (or app) and we’ll take it from there!